Improving Code Autocompletion with Transfer Learning: Experimental Setup

 \subsection{Models}

 In this paper, we evaluate the effects of transfer learning using two models, both incorporating Transformer architectures.
 Since the main focus of this paper is to examine the impact of transfer learning, we limit our focus to these two models and do not compare their performance to other state-of-the-art models.
-Our experiments leverage: \paragraph{\trans{}} a decoder transformer model ~\cite{radford2019language}, which has achieved state-of-the-art performance in code prediction \cite{kim2020code} due to the transformer's ability to observe all sequence elements simultaneously with its self-attention block. \paragraph{\snippetbart{}} a bidirectional model that utilizes an encoder to encode the context surrounding the code completion point, as well as a GPT-2-like decoder for auto-regressive generation \cite{lewis-etal-2020-bart}.
-PLBART demonstrates state-of-the-art performance across a variety of source code modeling tasks in \cite{ahmad2020summarization}.
+Our experiments leverage: \paragraph{\trans{}} a decoder transformer model ~\cite{radford2019language}, which has achieved state-of-the-art performance in code prediction \cite{kim2020code} due to the transformer's ability to observe all sequence elements simultaneously in its self-attention blocks. \paragraph{\snippetbart{}} a bidirectional model that utilizes an encoder to encode the context surrounding the code completion point, as well as a GPT-2-like decoder for auto-regressive generation \cite{lewis-etal-2020-bart}.
+It is trained on a denoising objective. \snippetbart{} demonstrates state-of-the-art performance across a variety of source code modeling tasks in \cite{ahmad2020summarization}.